A month-long, residency-style program for people who want to finally make a story they can show.

 Rough Cut Residency is story-first and medium-flexible.
 You can work in audio, writing, photography, video, or mixed documentary forms.
 It might be a journalistic piece, reported, documentary, an essay a poem or fiction.

-Starting off with a 5-day in-person workshop in Cape Town, you give yourself the opportunity to finish a story that's been on your mind over the course of four weeks.
-The weeklong workshop is followed by 3 weeks of peer reviews and editorial check-ins with experienced story editor, Jasmin Bauomy.
+Starting off with a 5-day in-person workshop in a place that's been on your travel bucket list anyway, you give yourself the opportunity to finish a story that's been on your mind over the course of four weeks.
+The weeklong workshop is followed by 3 weeks of virtual peer reviews and editorial check-ins with experienced story editor, Jasmin Bauomy.

 The goal is to create a publishable, pitchable portfolio piece in the right medium, with editorial guidance, structure, and a small group that takes their work seriously.